showlet/mindsnap/README.md

 # mindsnap
-A task management platform similar to trello, built for fun.
+A blog made in haskell, built for fun.

 https://mindsnap.herokuapp.com/